NHOrus/srwq-compilation/episode-12.md

 "W-wait!!"
 The Guarlion reaches down and grabs the Soulgain, barely stabilising.
 If Arado were more technically minded, he might realise this is only possible because the Soulgain is missing so many components, but he's preoccupied right now.

-"D...Did you recognise me?"
+"D...
+Did you recognise me?"

 "I don't... how are you talking like a dead man?"

 "Oh god, you do.
-Dang, I know you're not Latooni, that really only leaves Seolla and Ouka...Unless you're that hag Aquila.
+Dang, I know you're not Latooni, that really only leaves Seolla and Ouka...
+Unless you're that hag Aquila.
 I really can't tell with that sock in your mouth."

 "It's not...
 You haven't heard the last of the Black Knight, Pretender!!!"